fpauler/Multipotent-Progenitors-Instruct-Ontogeny-of-the-Superior-Colliculus/Figure_4/readme.txt

-# gencode annotation used for analysis is provided in compressed format in
+# gencode annotation needs to be provided in the annotation folder
 # I use an exchange table to convert the ENSMUSG to SYMBOL
 # script for this conversion is also in this folder
 ./annotation